ConstanzaSchibber/lipstick_color_extraction/README.md

 In a nutshell, the multimodal LLM approach (Claude) demonstrated overall better performance in identifying CIELAB shades across various makeup categories, particularly excelling with lipsticks.
 This suggests that leveraging advanced AI models with contextual understanding can significantly improve color identification accuracy.

+## Building User-Friendly Streamlit App

+In the final [notebook](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/notebooks/6_Makeup_App_in_Streamlit.ipynb), I developed a makeup color search application using Streamlit.
+This app allows users to filter and find makeup products, offering a more nuanced and extensive color selection process compared to major retailers like Sephora and Ulta.

+In the world of makeup, finding the perfect shade can be a challenge.
+While many online retailers offer basic color filtering, this app takes it a step further by providing a more granular and visually intuitive color selection process.

+Key Features:
+- Color Filtering: Users can choose from over 10 color groups, significantly more than typical e-commerce platforms.
+- Multiple Filter Options: Products can be filtered by color, brand, and category (lipstick, blush, lipliner, lipgloss).
+- Visual Color Selection: Color swatches are provided for users to click and filter by color intuitively.
+- AI-Powered Color Prediction: The colors are predicted from product images using advanced methods (detailed previously).

+How It Works:
+- The app uses Streamlit to create an interactive web interface.
+- Color data is pre-processed and grouped by similarity.
+- Users interact with color swatches, brand selections, and product categories to filter results.
+- The filtered results are displayed in a dynamic, user-friendly table.

+### Streamlit - Setup and Styling:

+The app uses Streamlit's page configuration to set the layout and sidebar state.
+Custom CSS is applied to style the page, including the sidebar and table.

+- Data Loading and Preparation: The makeup data is loaded from a CSV file and relevant columns are selected.
+- Dynamic Filters: The `DynamicFilters` class is used to create filters for category and brand.
+- Color Swatch Selection: Color swatches are loaded and displayed as clickable images.
+When a color is clicked, it filters the dataset by that color.
+- Result Display: The filtered results are displayed in a table with product images.

+This app leverages Streamlit's interactive features and custom styling to create a user-friendly interface.
+The color prediction and grouping (done in separate processes) allow for a more refined color selection than typically found in e-commerce platforms.